Called to Bar:

 Planning and Local Government

-Ashley is an editor of Sweet & Maxwell’s Journal of Planning & Environment Law and was previously visiting tutor in property law at the University of Surrey.
-He is also the Portfolio Holder for Planning and Licensing at Woking Borough Council, having previously served four years as Chairman of the Planning Committee and Licensing Sub-Committee.
+Ashley is the Assistant Editor of Sweet & Maxwell’s Journal of Planning & Environment Law, and is a contributor to the 13th edition of Moore & Purdue’s A Practical Approach to Planning Law, published by Oxford University Press.
+He was previously visiting tutor in property law at the University of Surrey and is also the Portfolio Holder for Planning and Licensing at Woking Borough Council, having previously served four years as Chairman of the Planning Committee.
 Further, he recently gave the 2013 case law update to the Royal Town Planning Institute (East of England) Conference.

 Prior to coming to the Bar, Ashley ran a planning consultancy representing clients in planning, village green, common land and rights of way inquiries.
 He has been described by Barrister Inspectors as “covering everything of importance [for his client]” (Rydens Way, 2011), “very effective” (Sawpit Green, 2012) and “an experienced advocate” (Ash Meadows, 2013).

 - Ash Meadows (2013) – Three week village green inquiry

 - Cade Street Path (2013) – Two week rights of way inquiry

 - Ash Lodge Drive (2013) – One day adverse possession mediation

 - Chobham Common (2012) – Week long common land inquiry